Evantilton/Github_Greenlight/README.md

 This program is meant as a proof of concept and conversation piece.
 I do not intend to run this beyond this project.
 I just want it to be something interesting that people might notice and dig a little deeper, maybe talk about in interviews.

-Edit:  Apparently there's a high score board on github,  I'm going to run this until I reach the top 10.
-For Science! (please don't flame me)

 ## Screen Shot

 ![Screenshot](screenshot.png)